- Places to Explore

 Meiji Shrine (Meiji Jingu) Review

-The Meiji Shrine honors the spirits of Emperor Meiji, who died in 1912, and Empress Shoken.
+This shrine honors the spirits of Emperor Meiji, who died in 1912, and Empress Shoken.
 It was established by a resolution of the Imperial Diet the year after the Emperor's death to commemorate his role in ending the long isolation of Japan under the Tokugawa Shogunate and setting the country on the road to modernization.
-Completed in 1920 and virtually destroyed in an air raid in 1945, it was rebuilt in 1958.
+Virtually destroyed in an air raid in 1945, it was rebuilt in 1958.

 A wonderful spot for photos, the mammoth entrance gates (torii), rising 40 feet high, are made from 1,700-year-old cypress trees from Mt.
 Ari in Taiwan; the crosspieces are 56 feet long.
 Torii are meant to symbolize the separation of the everyday secular world from the spiritual world of the Shinto shrine.
 The buildings in the shrine complex, with their curving, green, copper roofs, are also made of cypress wood.
 The surrounding gardens have some 100,000 flowering shrubs and trees.